Dr Natasha Howard

 15-17 Tavistock Place

 Natasha is director of the LSHTM Security, Conflict, and Health Research (SCaHR) programme.
-This multidisciplinary programme draws on theories and methodologies from international relations, organisational and healthcare management, and clinical and social epidemiology to engage in theoretical, empirical and policy-relevant research into the relationship between health and security and health-related issues in settings affected by political conflict and violence.
+This multidisciplinary programme draws on theories and methodologies from international relations, organisational and healthcare management, social psychology, and clinical and social epidemiology to engage in theoretical, empirical and policy-relevant research into the relationship between health and security and health-related issues in settings affected by political conflict and violence.

 Most of her research is in under-resourced or conflict-affected situations.
 Current research includes COVID-19 responses in West Asia, health system adaptation and governance in Syria, strengthening health system responses to mass displacement of Rohingya refugees in Bangladesh, and exploring the health-seeking experiences of women affected by FGM in the UK.

 Recent global work involved examining efforts to strengthen national immunisation decision-making, and exploring the health systems effects of the 'migration crisis' in Europe and Southeast Asia.
 Within the UK, she completed a Scottish government funded scoping study of European responses to FGM with the Scottish Refugee Council and an ESRC-funded evaluation of perpetrator programmes for domestic violence in the UK with colleagues from London Metropolitan University and Durham University.